Denison Barb (Sahyadria denisonii)

 The Denison Barb has a long torpedo-shaped body and is typically silver in colour with a yellowy-gold tint that appears once mature.
-A black line which runs from the snout to the tail fin and is contrasted by an adjacent red line running from the nose through the eye and fades away at the fish's midsection.
+It displays a black line which runs from the snout to the caudal fin and is contrasted by an adjacent red line running from the nose through the eye and fades away at the fish's midsection.

-The popularity of this beautiful fish resulted in intense overfishing of the wild stock, pushing them into becoming endangered.
-Thankfully they are now captively bread which has taken the pressure off of the wild population and reduced the selling price in the hobby.
+This beautiful fish's popularity resulted in intense overfishing of the wild stock, pushing them into becoming endangered.
+Thankfully, they are now captively bread, which has taken the pressure off of the wild population and reduced the hobby's selling price.

 |Other Names||Redline Barb, Red-line Torpedo Barb, Roseline Shark, Roseline Torpedo Shark, Torpedo Barb, Denisonii, Denisonii Barb, Denison's Flying fox, Puntius denisonii|